nivenly/website/content/en/blog/2024/2024-03-29-first-vote-results.md

 ![Pachli as a Nivenly project pie chart](/blog/2024/assets/pachli-as-a-nivenly-project.png)

-We don't yet have a definition of incubated project, so the Board will take this advice and decide what to do with Pachli in our next meeting.
+As we don't have a definition of incubated project, and the vote was so clear, the Board have taken the results of this vote and have decided that **Pachli will be adopted as a Nivenly project**.

 ## Feedback